FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_zOS_access-managment.md

     USER001 OPERATOR PARTNER .....
     USER002 ADMIN  .....

-In Transfer CFT, set the <span class="code">group\_database</span> to file and specify the path to the file defined above.
+In Transfer CFT, set the `group_database` to file and specify the path to the file defined above.